 By the early 1900s, society’s view on hair had evolved as fashion transitioned from the prim and proper Victorian era to that of the roaring 20s – and the more skin shown, the merrier.
 Thanks to some of the country’s first magazines devoted to the female gender, like Harper’s Bazaar, women were exposed to a new image of what they should look like.
 Neatly shaved underarms and legs became the order of the day as the latest in ultra-fashion and ultra-femininity.

 The First Razor Blade

 Shaving today brings visions of fruit scented shaving creams and knick-free multi-bladed razors.
-However, becoming hairless by way of hand held objects did not always paint the prettiest pictures.
+However, becoming hairless by way of handheld objects did not always paint the prettiest picture.
 In its most ancient form, men and women shaved using sharpened flint stone implements dating as far back as 30,000 B.C.
 This crude method of hair removal often scraped off as much skin as it did hair.

 Shaving did not reach its golden age until the early 1900s when King Camp Gillette introduced the famous Gillette Disposable Safety Razor.
 Thanks to mass production, this first line of safety razors officially ushered in a new era of clean-shaven men.